 — Testimonies for the Church Volume 4, p.457-459

-My dear Lord, I surrender my all to Jesus and pray for wisdom and correct judgment as I press forward performing my duties.
-Through all the circumstances of this day, give me Your strength that I may diffuse Your light and be an example for good.
-May Your Spirit direct my labors.
-I need help and pray for light, for strength, for knowledge.
+My dear Lord, I surrender my all to Jesus and pray for wisdom and correct judgment as I perform my duties.
+Through all the circumstances of this day, let me diffuse Your light and be an example for good.
+May Your Holy Spirit direct my labors.
+I need help and pray for strength and knowledge.
+Help me dedicate golden moments throughout the day to prayerfully memorize a text.
 Thank you, O Lord, that You are my light, let me be a living epistle for You.